 What Goes In A Character Bio

-Any character you create has the capacity to be complex.
+Any character you create can be complex.
 Even side characters can have full biographies, and doing this (though not always needed) may open you up to new ideas.

-Other important things to note are relationships to other characters, significant others, work and home life, how they make decisions, morals and ethics.
+Other important things to note are relationships with other characters, significant others, work and home life, how they make decisions, morals, and ethics.

 Tips And Tricks For Great Characters

 A good way to avoid spending too much time on bios and getting overwhelmed is to use archetypes and ways of describing character traits that come up in the real world.